 \subsubsection{Regions of linear conductance}

 As we have discussed in other sections, it is the combination of the non-linear conductance and the coupling between volume and pressure that give rise to complex dynamics.
-In this section we study how travelling waves interact with a region of linear edges.
+In this section, motivated by \cite{Zykov2017}, we study how travelling waves interact with a region of linear edges.
 To achieve this we take a disordered planar network without periodic spatial boundary conditions (see Fig. \ref{fig_linear_central_edges}).
 We impose a constant high pressure to the contacts on the left boundary of the system and zero pressure to the contacts on the right.
 After a short transient, approximately flat fronts move from left to right, see snapshots in \ref{fig_linear_central_edges} (a)-(c).
 Now we modify the conductance of the edges in a circular region in the middle of the network, making them linear (following $\Gamma_L (\Delta P)$).
 When the fronts arrive to the linear region, they ``leap frog'' ahead and continue their propagation at the other side, see panels (d)-(f) of Fig. \ref{fig_linear_central_edges}.
 Finally, we do the same with a larger region in panels (g)-(i).
 These results are consistent with linear regions being areas of very fast pulse propagation.
 The observed behavior is reminiscent of that shown in Fig.~3A-C of Ref.~\cite{Zykov2017}, further strengthening the connection of the phenomenology of the model with standard excitable systems.